deepa-rao/DR-Jupyter-Notebooks/README.md

 # DR-Jupyter-Notebooks
-My jupyter notebooks and guides
+My jupyter notebooks and guides.
+Look at **wiki** for shortcuts and plotting notes.